gemini

 that wrap various endpoints from the Google Gemini API.
 In order to use them, you must

-and configure your Gemini credentials, as described in
+first pip install google-genai and configure your Gemini credentials, as described in

 the Working with Gemini tutorial.